 You are here

-Soprano ROSEMARY JOSHUA was born in Cardiff and studied at the Welsh College of Music and Drama and at the Royal College of Music, of which she is now a Fellow.
+Soprano ROSEMARY JOSHUA (Despina) was born in Cardiff and studied at the Welsh College of Music and Drama and at the Royal College of Music, of which she is now a Fellow.

-In the 2013/14 season she sings Despina in staged performances of Così fan tutte with the Los Angeles Philharmonic and Gustavo Dudamel; her first Contessa in concert performances of Le nozze di Figaro on tour with the Freiburger Barock Orchester and René Jacobs and the title role in concert performances of Theodora on tour with The English Concert and Harry Bicket.
-The future also heralds a return to Covent Garden as Oscar Un ballo in maschera.
+In the 2013/14 season she sings Despina in staged performances of Così fan tutte with the Los Angeles Philharmonic and Gustavo Dudamel; her first Contessa in concert performances of Le nozze di Figaro on tour with the Freiburger Barock Orchester and René Jacobs; and the title role in concert performances of Theodora on tour with The English Concert and Harry Bicket.
+The future also heralds a return to Covent Garden as Oscar in Un ballo in maschera.